Thank you for your enquiry about trekking on the Kokoda Trail.

 1 Night before trek departure

 1 Night accommodation in Kokoda or Popondetta.
+This will depend on direction and itinerary of package.

 1 Night Accommodation post trek (All Anzac Trek Accommodation differs, Please view individual pages for Anzac Trek Specifics)